robotsorcerer/robotsorcerer.github.io/_posts/2017-04-05-Convex-NonConvex.md

 \label{eq:Lagrangian}
 \end{align}

-then it follows that the KKT for [stationarity, primal feasibility and complementary slackness](https://www.cs.cmu.edu/~ggordon/10725-F12/slides/16-kkt.pdf) are,
+it follows that the KKT for [stationarity, primal feasibility and complementary slackness](https://www.cs.cmu.edu/~ggordon/10725-F12/slides/16-kkt.pdf) are,

 \begin{align}